-Comment: Remember, Travis’s scale describes how believers born and raised as Muslims understand their identity, not how people raised as Christians describe themselves.
+Comment: Remember: Travis’s scale describes how believers born and raised as Muslims see their identity, not how cross-cultural Christian workers see themselves.

 C4 concern: “The Muslim community won’t tolerate such aberrant Muslims within their ranks.”

-C5 response: "That’s an unfair judging of motives.
-The issue is religio-cultural identity, not the cross of Christ, which C5 believers affirm."
+C5 response: “That’s unfair judging of motives.
+The issue is religiocultural identity, not the Cross of Christ, which C5 believers affirm.”

 Comment: If C5 believers are trying to avoid persecution, it isn’t working.
 Many have been terribly persecuted, suffering imprisonment and worse for their convictions.

-C5 response: "C5 believers form Christ-centered fellowships in which they study the Bible, pray, and celebrate baptism and the Lord’s Supper.
-These are ekklesia in the New Testament sense, though they may look very different from what Christians usually call ’churches.’ "
+C5 response: “C5 believers form Christ-centered fellowships in which they study the Bible, pray, and celebrate baptism and the Lord’s Supper.
+These are ekklesiai in the New Testament sense, though they may look very different from what Christians usually call ‘churches.’”

 Comment: Studying and obeying Scripture helps local fellowships be holy and apostolic.
-But Scripture also calls fellowships to recognize the unity and universality of the worldwide body of Christ.
-Some C5 fellowships, and some workers partnering with them, have very negative views of or broken relationships with non-MBB churches.
-Other C5 fellowships have healthy attitudes toward the wider church.
+But Scripture also calls fellowships to recognize the unity and universality of the worldwide Body of Christ.
+Some C5 fellowships, and some workers partnering with them, have very negative views or broken relationships toward non-MBB churches.
+Other C5 fellowships have healthy attitudes toward the wider Church.

 C4 concern: “I have heard some C5 groups have sloppy Christology.
 This alarms me.”

-C5 response: "Some C5 believers do have fuzzy Christology, but so do many ordinary Christians everywhere.
-What matters is C5 believers’ direction of movement: toward Jesus Christ.
-They pray in his name, worship him as Lord, and experience his supernatural working in their lives.
-Their Christology keeps moving higher."
+C5 response: “Some C5 believers do have fuzzy Christology, but so do ordinary Christians everywhere.
+What matters is C5 believers’ direction of movement – toward Jesus Christ.
+They are praying in his Name, worshiping him as Lord, experiencing his supernatural working in their lives.
+With each passing day their Christology moves higher.”

 Comment: That seems reasonable for new believers.
 But as this movement grows and its leaders mature, one hopes those leaders will understand sound Christology and articulate it in terms intelligible to their flock.
-Sensitivity to direction of movement is right, but only with clarity about the ultimate destination of that movement—toward Jesus Christ, not only as Savior and sin-bearing Lamb, but also as eternal, uncreated Logos, God manifest in human flesh.
+Sensitivity to direction of movement is right, but only with clarity about the ultimate destination of that movement – toward Jesus Christ, not only as Savior and sin-bearing Lamb, but as eternal uncreated Logos, God manifest in human flesh.

-C5 believers like Ibrahim challenge assumptions about what it means to be Muslim or Christian.
-We all have more than one identity and community.
-For example, most American Christians assume one can be both a patriotic American (loyal to that community) and a faithful Christian, though they may disagree with some things their fellow-Americans do or teach.
-Believers like Ibrahim seek to be both authentic Muslims (loyal to the community of their birth) and faithful disciples of Jesus, critically evaluating what their fellow-Muslims do and teach in light of the teachings of Christ – sometimes accepting, sometimes reinterpreting, sometimes disagreeing.
-Do such disagreements require American believers to repudiate American identity and community, or require C5 believers to repudiate the Muslim community and their Muslim identity?
-How can believers best be “critically loyal” to the community of their birth and to their family heritage, respectfully critiquing what is unscriptural, while upholding God’s Commandment to “Honor your father and mother”?
+Some thoughts regarding identity: C5 believers like Ibrahim challenge assumptions about what it means to be “Muslim” or “Christian.”
+We all have more than one identity.
+For example, most American Christians assume one can be both a patriotic American and a faithful Christian, though they may disagree with some things their government or fellow-citizens do.
+Believers like Ibrahim seek to be both authentic Muslims and faithful disciples of Jesus, critically evaluating what their fellow-Muslims do and teach in light of the teachings of Christ – sometimes accepting, sometimes reinterpreting, sometimes disagreeing.
+Do such disagreements require American believers to repudiate American identity or C5 believers to repudiate Muslim identity?
+How can each best be “critically loyal” to the community of their birth and to their family heritage, respectfully critiquing what is unscriptural, while upholding God’s Commandment to “Honor your father and your mother”?

-Ever since the Wesleyan revival and the Great Awakening of the 18th century, evangelicals have insisted that what matters most to God is not one’s identity as "being a Christian," but rather whether one has a life-transforming relationship with Jesus Christ.
-David Brainerd was expelled from Yale University in 1742 for remarking that a certain faculty member (a loyal "Christian") had "no more grace than this chair," because he did not have a personal relationship with Jesus.
+Ever since the Wesleyan revival and Great Awakening of the 18th century, evangelicals have insisted that what matters most to God is not one’s identity as “being a Christian,” but rather whether one has a life-transforming relationship with Jesus Christ.
+David Brainerd was expelled from Yale in 1742 for remarking that a certain faculty member (a loyal “Christian”) had “no more grace than this chair,” because he had not experienced personal relationship with Jesus.

-Let me close with a plea from my heart.
+Let me close with a plea from my own heart.
 In recent months this debate has grown acrimonious.
-Muslim-background believers like Nabil and Ibrahim are mostly unable to participate directly in the discussion, because doing so would expose them to further persecution.
-Instead, Christians from non-Muslim backgrounds are holding a debate without them, anathematizing first Ibrahim, then Nabil.
+Muslim-background believers like Nabil and Ibrahim are mostly unable to participate directly in the discussion, because doing so would expose them to further persecution beyond what they have already suffered.
+Instead Christians from non-Muslim backgrounds are holding a debate over their heads, anathematizing first Ibrahim, then Nabil.
 But Nabil and Ibrahim themselves respect each other as brothers and are able to disagree in love.

-As for me, remembering how I hurt my Jewish friend in 1979, I want to be very careful not to hurtfully reject brothers who have already suffered rejection and prison for Jesus.
-Jesus said that "whoever comes to me I will never drive away."
+As for me, remembering how I hurt my Jewish friend in 1979, I want to be very careful about hurtfully rejecting brothers who have already suffered rejection and prison for Jesus.
+Jesus said: “Whoever comes to me I will never drive away.”